windy/wblog/README.md

   Open browser with `http://localhost:3000`

-  If there is any error found, please check your database's user and password.
+  If there is any error found, please check your database's user and password( default is admin/admin )

 4. Post the first blog

-  visit: http://localhost:3000/admin, input your username and password configurated in `application.yml`. then, post a new article.
+  visit: http://localhost:3000/admin, input your username and password configurated in `seeds.rb`. then, post a new article.

 OK, That's all.